The pattern for women’s sweatpants

-- Pattern for women’s sweatpants is constructed in professional program for clothing pattern development and it is available in sizes 32 – 46 and 48 – 60 (find size chart below).
+- The pattern for women’s sweatpants is constructed in a professional program for clothing pattern development and it is available in sizes 32 - 46 and 48 - 60 (find size chart below).

-- Sweatpants HOME are of a looser fit with two side pockets and a slightly tapered legs.
-There are knit hems at the waist and at the leg openings.
+- Sweatpants HOME are of a looser fit with two side pockets and slightly tapered legs.
+There are knit hems at the waist and the leg openings.

 - The pattern is in PDF format (A0 and A4 pages) and it will be sent electronically to your email after purchase.

 - contains 3 pattern variants (PDF A0 & PDF A4 variants with seam allowances outlined and PDF A4 variant without seam allowances)

 - includes detailed sewing guide (free download below)

 - has all individual parts marked with a large number, so you can easily recognize them

 - has seams numbered in the order in which they are supposed to be sewn, this makes sewing easier and more pleasant for beginners

 - contains a detailed pattern diagram so you can assemble the pattern in no time